ACTIVIST VC BLOG

 Let’s have a look at the data

-The French MIT Professor Pierre Azoulay and his team has made a study called Age and High-Growth Entrepreneurship giving us some hard facts:
+The French MIT Professor Pierre Azoulay and his team have published a study called Age and High-Growth Entrepreneurship giving us some hard facts:

 The average age of founders of all non-agricultural companies in the US is just under 42 years.
 But surely, the tech sector must be different…